Indiana quarterback to miss time with injury

 This is Jackson’s second season at Indiana after transferring from Tennessee.
 He played in six games for Indiana last season, throwing for 914 yards, two touchdowns, and five interceptions.

 The 7-0 Hoosiers will host Washington at noon on Saturday, looking to stay undefeated.
-College Gameday will be in Bloomington for the game.
+College GameDay will be in Bloomington for the game.